-I developed this website as a web application using HTML5.
-I have been working on this website off and on for approximately 5 months.
+I developed this website using HTML5.

 I used CSS for the styling of this website.
-I have been working on this website off and on for approximately 5 months.

-I used JavaScript for interractive elements in this website.
-I have been working on this website off and on for approximately 5 months.
+I used JavaScript for interactive elements in this website.

-Managing large amounts of data and knowing the bottlenecks of time consumption in management of large amounts of data has been an important element of all my work.
-Typically the simulationmodels I used are two dimensional (i.e. they read and write maps).
-Calculating simulation outputs for each of the pixels, often implementing multiple processes per pixel, easily becomes a very time consuming operation.
-I worked and developed a number of techniques to optimize my code.

 Deforestation in Indonesia

-Simulate 9 years

-For my master's project at Wageningen University, I used land use derived from arial photographs of eastern Borneo taken in (2000) and (2009) to evaluate hypotheses about the spatial configuration of land use changes and to predict future land use thereupon, for example: 1.
+For my master's project at Wageningen University, I used land use derived from aerial photographs of eastern Borneo taken in 2000 and 2009 to evaluate hypotheses about patterns of land use changes and to predict future land use, for example: 1.
 There is no spatial correlation between land use transitions.
-2. Land use transitions occur near settlements.
+2. Land use transitions occur near human settlements.
 3. Land use transitions occur near water.

-When you further assume some ratios of land use transitions, per the table below for the period of 2000-2009:
+Given the following land use transition rates for the period of 2000-2009: